 BY FRANK SCHNIDMAN

-Go to the site yourself at 130 W. New York Ave.
-Walk New York and Georgia avenues between Woodland Boulevard and Florida Avenue.
+Go to the site yourself.
+130 W. New York Ave.
+Walk New York Avenue and Georgia Avenue between Woodland Boulevard and Florida Avenue.
 Walk the alleys.
-Look around and consider the impact of what is being proposed.
-Is this proposed redevelopment compatible with the historic character of Downtown?
-What are your thoughts?
-Share them with the city.
+Look around and consider the risk that these buildings will be substantially damaged by demolishing the Old Jail.

 — Schnidman, of DeLand, is an attorney and a former professor of urban and regional planning.